• About Us

 • Volunteers plant trees near LeSabre pool

-Citizen science projects taking place at JK Black Oak include amphibian and reptile monitoring, bat monitoring, native plant and insect surveys and stream monitoring.
+Community science projects taking place at JK Black Oak include amphibian and reptile monitoring, bat monitoring, native plant and insect surveys and stream monitoring.
+Bird and butterfly counts are also conducted.

 Click on a photo to enlarge it.